Frédéric Chopin: Paris

 When he left Warsaw on 2 November 1830, Chopin had intended to go to Italy, but violent unrest there made that a dangerous destination.
 His next choice was Paris; difficulties obtaining a visa from Russian authorities resulted in him obtaining transit permission from the French.
 In later years he would quote the passport's endorsement "Passeport en passant par Paris à Londres" ("In transit to London via Paris"), joking that he was in the city "only in passing".
 Chopin arrived in Paris on 5 October 1831; he would never return to Poland, thus becoming one of many expatriates of the Polish Great Emigration.
 In France, he used the French versions of his given names, and after receiving French citizenship in 1835, he travelled on a French passport.
 (Note: A French passport used by Chopin is shown at the website "Chopin – musicien français") Chopin remained close to his fellow Poles in exile as friends and confidants.
 He never felt fully comfortable speaking French or considered himself to be French, despite his father's French origins.
 According to Adam Zamoyski, he always saw himself as a Pole.

 In Paris, Chopin encountered artists and other distinguished figures and found many opportunities to exercise his talents and achieve celebrity.
-During his years in Paris, he was to become acquainted with, among many others, Hector Berlioz, Franz Liszt, Ferdinand Hiller, Heinrich Heine, Eugène Delacroix, Alfred de Vigny, and Friedrich Kalkbrenner, who introduced him to the piano manufacturer Camille Pleyel.
+During his years in Paris, he was to become acquainted with, among many others, Hector Berlioz, Franz Liszt, Ferdinand Hiller, Heinrich Heine, Eugène Delacroix, Alfred de Vigny, Felix Mendelssohn and Friedrich Kalkbrenner, who introduced him to the piano manufacturer Camille Pleyel.
 This was the beginning of a long and close association between the composer and Pleyel's instruments.
+(Note: In Paris, Chopin purchased a piano from Pleyel.
+He rated Pleyel's pianos as "non plus ultra" ("nothing better").
+Franz Liszt befriended Chopin in Paris and described the sound of Chopin's Pleyel as being "the marriage of crystal and water".
+While in London in 1848, Chopin mentioned his pianos in his letters: "I have a large drawing-room with three pianos, a Pleyel, a Broadwood and an Erard."
+Earlier in when living in Warsaw, Chopin composed and played on an instrument built by the piano-maker Fryderyk Buchholtz.)
 Chopin was also acquainted with the poet Adam Mickiewicz, principal of the Polish Literary Society, some of whose verses he set as songs.
 He also was more than once guest of Marquis Astolphe de Custine, one of his fervent admirers, playing his works in Custine's salon.